 Central New Mexico Community College’s core values of connection, compassion, and inspiration resonate with my values as a human resources professional.
 Your unique value-based approach has unsurprisingly made CNM one of the top 5 community colleges in the U.S. That, combined with your defined vision plans, inspired me to apply because my work would make a concrete difference for students and staff.

 From the start, this candidate explains what they appreciate about the company and how they align with its beliefs and goals.

 Paragraphs 2-3: These paragraphs should provide evidence for your qualifications and dig deep into your achievements; it’s time to define your part of the project and how you turned it into a success.

-However tempting, don’t try to tackle a job’s worth of successes.
+However tempting, don’t try to tackle a job’s worth of success.
 Your letter will just sound cluttered and unfocused.
 Instead, focus on one accomplishment at a time, and provide plenty of details about that experience.